bixb922/viper-examples/README.md

     limit:int = 0
     step:int = 0
 ```

+You can't use `builtins.int` as type hint, and there is no `type` statement in MicroPython.
+So `builtins.int` will be always without type hint.

 ## Test if a variable is of type viper int
 In compile time: